stackitcloud/terraform-provider-stackit/docs/data-sources/security_group_rule.md

 Read-Only:

 - `name` (String) The protocol name which the rule should match.
-- `protocol` (Number) The protocol number which the rule should match.
+- `number` (Number) The protocol number which the rule should match.